 Positive Phase 2 Data from RAPIDe-1 Study of PHVS416 for the On-Demand Treatment of HAE Attacks Highlighted at the 2023 HAEi Regional Conference APAC

-/EIN News/ -- ZUG, Switzerland, March 18, 2023 (GLOBE NEWSWIRE) -- Pharvaris (Nasdaq: PHVS), a clinical-stage company developing novel, oral bradykinin-B2-receptor antagonists to treat and prevent hereditary angioedema (HAE) attacks, today announced an oral presentation of positive data from its Phase 2 RAPIDe-1 study of PHVS416 for the on-demand treatment of attacks at the 2023 HAEi Regional Conference APAC, taking place in Bangkok, Thailand, on March 17-19, 2023.
+ZUG, Switzerland, March 18, 2023 (GLOBE NEWSWIRE) -- Pharvaris PHVS, a clinical-stage company developing novel, oral bradykinin-B2-receptor antagonists to treat and prevent hereditary angioedema (HAE) attacks, today announced an oral presentation of positive data from its Phase 2 RAPIDe-1 study of PHVS416 for the on-demand treatment of attacks at the 2023 HAEi Regional Conference APAC, taking place in Bangkok, Thailand, on March 17-19, 2023.

 Presentation Details